 No notification is required in order to validly create and perfect the security over the uncalled capital commitments.
 Such security is perfected by the mere conclusion of the security assignment/pledge agreement between the fund, the general partner and the lender.
-However, an investor may nevertheless validly discharge its obligation under the subscription agreement as long as it has no notice of the assignment/pledge.
-Notification of the security is therefore recommended even if not required for perfection purposes.
+However, an investor may nevertheless validly discharge its obligation under the subscription agreement as long as it has no notice of the assignment/pledge to the investors - Notification of the security to the investors is therefore recommended even if not required for perfection purposes.
 In relation to the perfection of the bank account security, the account bank must be notified of the pledge and asked to relinquish any rights of set off, combination of accounts or first ranking pledge in respect of the account collateral which would otherwise apply in standard account bank terms and conditions, by way of an acknowledgement.
+The returned acknowledgment, signed by the account bank, completes the bank account pledge agreement.

-Security Registrations?
+Q6) Security Registrations?